ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 currently in play, since it returned the `Compass` pseudo-object (which can only be referred to from I6 code, and is an awkward leftover from Inform 1).

+`HolderOf` contained an awkward special case to deal with the situation before the "position player in the world model" rule has run; it then returned the pseudo-object `thedark` in a desperate attempt to avoid returning `nothing`, which caused certain past-tense conditions tested later in player to go wrong.

 ### Remediation

 We have to accept that `hold` means something different in the spatial model